wavemotion-dave/DS994a/README.md

 DS994a supports the following file types:
 * Files whose base filename ends in C/D/G files also known as 'mixed mode'.
 If there is a 'D' file, it must be exactly 8K.
 C is the main binary and G is the GROM binary.
 If a C/D/G file is detected, only the C (or G if it's GROM-only) will be shown in the file listing.
 * Files whose base filename ends in 3 or 9 are considered "inverted" files and the banks will be swapped appopriately.
-* All other files are considered '8' files which is non-inverted banking up to 512K.
+* All other files are considered '8' files which is non-inverted banking up to 2048K (2MB) for the DSi and up to 512K for the older DS hardware.
 * There is a limit of 512 ROM files per directory and 256 DSK images per directory.
 You can have as many directories as you wish.
 * Filenames are limited to 128 characters.
 Shorten your ROM filenames if you run into this.